HMS Beaulieu: West Indies

-On 2 December the frigate captured a fast sailing French 10-gun privateer sloop, which was taken into Barbados.
-Beaulieu spent her time in North America patrolling off the coast of Virginia, before returning to the Leeward Islands.
-The ship then began a period of cruising throughout the West Indies, and she captured the French privateer schooner Le Spartiate on 14 April 1795.
-Also under Riou, at an unknown date, Beaulieu encountered a French 18-gun store ship grounded under the cover of a battery near Saint-François.
+On 2 December the frigate captured a fast-sailing French 10-gun privateer sloop, which was taken into the island of Barbados.
+Beaulieu spent her time in North America patrolling off the coast of Virginia, before returning to the Leeward Islands, where she captured the French privateer schooner Spartiate on 14 April 1795.
+Also under Riou, at an unknown date, Beaulieu encountered a French 18-gun store ship that had grounded herself earlier in the day under the protection of a battery near Saint-François.
 The frigate sailed up to the French vessel, and Lieutenant Bendall Robert Littlehales boarded her via Beaulieu's hawser.
 He attempted to dislodge the ship from her position, but she would not move, and so he took the crew as prisoners of war and set her on fire.
 For this Littlehales was promoted to serve in the 74-gun ship of the line HMS Majestic.

 Riou was invalided home and replaced by Captain Henry William Bayntun in September, and in turn Captain Francis Laforey took over from him in December of the same year.
-This quick turnover of captains for Beaulieu continued into 1796, with Captain Lancelot Skynner assuming command in March when Laforey was translated into the 64-gun ship of the line HMS Scipio.
-Under Skynner the frigate captured the French 26-gun flûte Le Marsouin on 11 March off Guadeloupe while in consort with the 74-gun ship of the line HMS Ganges; she was bought in by the Royal Navy but never commissioned.
+This quick turnover of captains for Beaulieu continued into 1796; Captain Lancelot Skynner assumed command in March when Laforey was translated into the 64-gun ship of the line HMS Scipio.
+The frigate, sailing with the 74-gun ship of the line HMS Ganges, captured the French 26-gun ship Marsouin on 11 March off Guadeloupe.
+Marsouin was later purchased by the Royal Navy but never commissioned for service.
 With resistance and fighting on Saint Lucia having continued since the initial invasion, Beaulieu participated in further operations there.
 Towards the end of April the frigate was sent to support landings at Anse La Raye, but these were called off because of bad sea conditions.
-On 3 May the ship supported an attack by three columns of soldiers against two French batteries, but the endeavour was unsuccessful, with Beaulieu having three men wounded and her foremast damaged.
+On 3 May the ship supported an attack by three columns of soldiers against two French batteries, but the endeavour was unsuccessful, and Beaulieu had three men wounded and her foremast damaged.

-Beaulieu was then present at the capture of the Russian hoy Leyden and Fourcoing by the 18-gun brig-sloop HMS Harpy on 8 May, sharing in the capture with the 14-gun sloop HMS Savage.
-On 8 August she arrived at the aftermath of an inconclusive duel between the 32-gun frigate HMS Mermaid and the French 40-gun frigate Vengeance off Basseterre, with her presence forcing the French vessel to disengage and retreat to safety under the guns of a battery in Basseterre Roads.
+Beaulieu arrived at the aftermath of an inconclusive duel between the 32-gun frigate HMS Mermaid and the French 40-gun frigate Vengeance off Basseterre on 8 August.
+Her presence forced the French vessel to disengage and retreat to safety under the guns of a battery in Basseterre Roads.
 Towards the end of the year Beaulieu returned to Britain, carrying as passengers Rear-Admiral Sir Hugh Christian, who had been replaced as commander-in-chief of the Leeward Islands, and Rear-Admiral Charles Pole.